KonH/UnityDataBindingExample/README.md

 # Variant1

 - When linked with INotifyPropertyChanged from ViewModel we can't modify models directly, only from ViewModel, and we need reference to it (-)

+# Variant2

+- Use thin ViewModel with backing to Model props/events
+- No limitations to what exactly we modify, model modification events fired in all cases (++)
+- More boilerplace code, but we can expose in VM only part of props, if required (-)

+# Both variants

-- Also, with Unity-Weld we need valid model before Weld components Awake (-)
+- With Unity-Weld we need valid model before Weld components Awake, can be solved with Script Execution Order (-)